mvakde/local-inference/readme.md

    - More flexibility and control over model behavior.
    - These will be added to `scripts/pytorch/`.

-3. **Performance Optimization**:
+3. **Training scripts**:
-   - Improve script efficiency to better utilize Apple’s M-series hardware.
+   - Write scripts to pre-train or fine-tune language models,

+4. **Support for other devices**:
+   - Run the scripts on linux

 ---